 - Ecosystem Guide for information about our third party technology partners and how to integrate with them.

-- Advanced development concepts - a deeper look into the Spryker Commerce OS architecture, naming and design concepts
+- Architecture concepts - a deeper look into the Spryker Commerce OS architecture, naming and design concepts

-To navigate through content, click on an option from the right-hand table of contents or use the search (above).
+To navigate through the Documentation content, click on a respective section at the top and the opened left-hand table of contents, or use the search.

 You can also use navigation buttons on the top right corner of page:

 Navigate previous button takes you the page preceding the one you are currently on.

 Navigate next button takes you to the page that goes next after the page you are currently on.

 To print a page, click Print button.

 To improve readability, all long code samples and texts have been placed in collapsible areas.
 Use the Expand all button to expand and collapse long text and code samples or click on a single item to view.